FACTS: A Factored State-Space Framework For World Modelling: Implementation Details

 \textbf{FACTS for MTSF} Due to the noisy nature of raw input data, a single time step (represented as a multivariate vector) often carries limited meaningful information.
-A common approach to handle this is to introduce feature encoders to pre-process the data, e.g. encoding, adding temporal and positional embeddings-as used in the baselines.
-We employ a set encoder to map the input multivariate sequences of size $t \times m$ into $t \times m \times d$, augmenting the tensor with an additional dimension that allows each time step to be represented as a set of $m$ features, each of $d$-dimensional size.
+A common approach to handle this is to introduce feature encoders to pre-process the data---as those temporal and positional embedders used in the baselines.
+We employ a set embedder to map the input multivariate sequences of size $t \times m$ into $t \times m \times d$, augmenting the tensor with an additional dimension that allows each time step to be represented as a set of $m$ features, each of $d$-dimensional size.
 This resulting tensor, $t \times m \times d$, serves as the direct input to the FACTS model.
-For prediction, we adhere to the standard practice in the TimeLib benchmark, which treats time-series models as encoders designed for single-step predictions, rather than auto-regressive forecasting.
+For prediction, we adhere to the standard practice in the Time Series Library (TSLib) benchmark, which treats time-series models as encoders designed for single-step predictions, rather than auto-regressive forecasting.
 We show the MTSF process of FACTS in Algorithm~\ref{algo:mtsf}.